Achievable logoAchievable logo

 • Insiders (officers, directors, 10% shareholders)

-The filing of the registration form kicks off the 20-day “cooling off” period.
-During this time, the SEC reviews and confirms the completeness of the form.
-This takes some time, which is why the period lasts 20 days.
+Filing the registration form starts the 20-day “cooling off” period.
+During this time, the SEC reviews the filing to confirm it is complete.
+That review takes time, which is why the period lasts 20 days.

-Some activities may occur during the cooling-off period.
-The information filled out in the SEC’s registration form is compiled into a document called the prospectus.
-Investors learn about the issuer and the security by reading the prospectus.
-During the 20-day cooling off period, the SEC registration form is transformed into a “preliminary” prospectus, which can be given to potential investors on a solicited or unsolicited basis.
+Some activities are allowed during the cooling-off period.
+The information in the SEC registration form is compiled into a document called the prospectus.
+Investors use the prospectus to learn about the issuer and the security.

-Sometimes referred to as the “red herring,” this form is considered preliminary until the SEC officially registers the security.
-The term ‘red herring’ comes from a message written in red on the preliminary prospectus:
+The preliminary prospectus is sometimes called a “red herring.”
+It remains preliminary until the SEC officially registers the security.
+The term ‘red herring’ comes from a message printed in red on the preliminary prospectus:

 A Registration Statement relating to these securities has been filed with the Securities and Exchange Commission but has not yet become effective.
 Information contained herein is subject to completion or amendment.
 These securities may not be sold nor may offers to buy be accepted prior to the time the Registration Statement becomes effective.

-Part of the underwriter’s job is to price the new security.
-This is especially tough with stock, given its market value is based on demand.
 To estimate demand for the IPO, the underwriter may solicit or receive indications of interest from potential investors during the 20-day cooling-off period.

 In order to notify the public of the new issue, a tombstone may be published.
-The term ‘tombstone’ refers to what they look like (kind of like a tombstone).
+The term “tombstone” refers to the ad’s appearance (it resembles a tombstone).

 UPS Tombstone Advertisement